imadem/vagrant_ansible_multi_server/README.md

 as root user:
 sudo vi /etc/hosts

-add one line with:
+add an address below:
 10.0.15.16 example.com

-#Test your load balancer using Jmeter or Tsung
+#Test your load balancer using apache2-utils
+1. Install apache2-utils : sudo apt-get install apache2-utils
+2. run ab -n 1000 -c 1000 http://example.com

+# Monitor the load balancer in action
+Take a look at the load http://10.0.15.16:81 or http://example.com:81

+# Your task:
+1. Automate the haproxy installation.
+2. Using different workload, check the availability of the load balancer.
+3. Upload the report to your github.